VASTDynamics/Vaporizer2/README.md

 Vaporizer2 comes with a groundbreaking wavetable editor with a vast number of editing possibilities including frequency shift, smooth, clean, bend and bloat for single-cycles, parts of single-cycles or even whole wavetables.
 Featuring an easy-to use wavetable draw mode with smooth Bezier curves and snap to grid function.

-Available formats: VST2 / VST3 / AU / AAX plugins and a standalone version for both macOS and Windows.
+Available formats: VST2 / VST3 / AU / AAX / LV2 plugins and a standalone version for macOS, Linux and Windows.

 * Vaporizer2 was developed by VAST Dynamics GbR between 2017 and 2023 and is now free software under GPL3 license.
 * Vaporizer2 is based on the [JUCE framework](https://github.com/juce-framework/JUCE) under GPL3 license.